-- G.F.
-"Dwelling unit" means a structure or the part of a structure in the city that is used as a home, residence, or sleeping place by one person who maintains a household or by two or more persons who maintain a common household as defined in California Civil Code Section 1940.
-Dwelling unit does not include mobile homes as defined in Civil Code Section 798.3.amended from time to time. - H. G"Educator" means any person who works at a school in Petaluma as an employee or independent contractor of the school or of the governing body that has jurisdiction over the school, including without limitation, all teachers, classroom aides, administrators, administrative staff counselors, social workers, psychologists, school nurses, speech pathologists, custodians, security guards, cafeteria workers, community relations specialists, child welfare and attendance liaisons, and learning support consultants. - I. "For cause" termination means termination of a residential tenancy due to circumstances listed in subsection (B) of Section 6.60.050 of this chapter. - J. "Guidelines" means any written regulations for the administration and implementation of this chapter promulgated by the city managerCity Manager in accordance with Section 6.60.120130 of this chapter. - HK.
-"Housing Services" includes all services provided by a landlord related to the use or occupancy of a dwelling unit, including, but not limited to, insurance, repairs, maintenance, painting, utilities, heat, water, elevator service, laundry facilities, janitorial service, refuse removal, furnishings, parking, security service, employee services, and any other benefits or privileges permitted the tenant by agreement, whether express or implied, including the right to a specified number of dwelling occupants and the right to one-for-one replacement of roommates. - IL.
-"Junior Accessory Dwelling Unit" means an accessory dwelling unit that is no more than 500 square feet in size and contained entirely within a single-family residence that meets and meeting the requirements of Section 7.035 of the zoning ordinanceZoning Ordinance in accordance with the definition in Chapter 28 of the zoning ordinance. - JM.
-"Landlord" means an owner, lessor, or sublessor who receives or is entitled to receive rent for the use and occupancy of any dwelling unit or portion thereof in the city, or an agent, representative or successor of any of the foregoing. - KN.
-"Low income" means "persons and families of low or moderate income" as that term is defined in California-Health and Safety Code Section 50093-as amended from time to time. - LO.
-"No-fault" just causes for termination means the termination of a residential tenancy due to circumstances listed in subsection (D) of Section 6.60.050(D) of this chapter justifying termination of a residential tenancy due to no fault of the tenant. - MP.
-"Notice of intent to withdraw" means a city approved form, that includes all of the requirements in SectionSubsection 6.60.070(A)(1) of this chapter), giving notice of an owner's intent to withdraw a building containing at least one dwelling unit from the residential rental market in accordance with California Government Code Sections 7060-7060.7, as amended from time to time. - NQ.
-"Notice of termination" means a written notice that includes all of the information listed in paragraphs 1-7 of subsection (A) of Section 6.60.060(A)(1-7) of this chapter. - OR.
-"Owner" means a natural person with at least a 50% recorded ownership interest in a dwelling unit. - P. "RelativeS.
-"Owner's relative" means the child, parent, grandparent, spouse or registered domestic partner of a residential propertyan owner or tenant. - QT.
-"Primary residence" means a dwelling unit that an owner occupies as a primary residence, as evidenced by the dwelling unit qualifying for a homeowner's property tax exemption. - $\underline{RU}$ .
-"Rent" means the consideration, including any funds, labor, bonus, benefit, or gratuity, demanded or received by a landlord for or in connection with the use and occupancy of a dwelling unit in the city and the housing services provided therewith, or for the assignment of a rental agreement for a dwelling unit. - S. "Temporary tenancy" means a tenancy in the primary residence of the owner that is less than 12 months in duration pursuant to an agreement specifying a date when the rental agreement will expire and the tenant shall surrender the unit so the owner may re-occupy it as their primary residence.

-- TV.
-"School" means any state-licensed childcare center, state-licensed family day care, and/or any public, private, or parochial institution that provides educational instruction for students in any or all of the grades from kindergarten through twelfth grade. - W. "School year" means the first day of school through the last day of school of a student or an educator in a tenant household.
-"School year" excludes the entire month of July. - X. "Tenant" means a person entitled by written or oral agreement, or by sufferance, to the use or occupancy of a dwelling unit in the city. - UY.
-"Tenant household" means all tenant(s) who occupy any dwelling unit in the city, and includeseach minor child, dependent, spouse or registered domestic partner of any tenant relatives whose primary residence is the dwelling unit. - VZ.
-"Zoning Ordinance" means the Implementing Zoning Ordinance of the city, Ordinance 2300 N.C.S..., as amended from time to time.
+- L. "Junior Accessory Dwelling Unit" means an accessory dwelling unit that is no more than 500 square feet in size and contained entirely within a single-family residence and meeting the requirements of Section 7.035 of the Zoning Ordinance in accordance with the definition in Chapter 28 of the Zoning Ordinance. - M. "Landlord" means an owner, lessor, or sublessor who receives or is entitled to receive rent for the use and occupancy of any dwelling unit or portion thereof in the city, or an agent, representative or successor of any of the foregoing. - N. "Low income" means "persons and families of low or moderate income" as that term is defined in California Health and Safety Code Section 50093 as amended from time to time. - O. "No fault" termination means termination of a residential tenancy due to circumstances listed in subsection (D) of Section 6.60.050 of this chapter. - P. "Notice of intent to withdraw" means a city approved form, that includes all of the requirements in Subsection 6.60.070(A)(1), giving notice of an owner's intent to withdraw a building containing at least one dwelling unit from the residential rental market in accordance with California Government Code Sections 7060-7060.7, as amended from time to time. - Q. "Notice of termination" means a written notice that includes all of the information listed in paragraphs 1-7 of subsection (A) of Section 6.60.060 of this chapter. - R. "Owner" means a natural person with at least a 50% recorded ownership interest in a dwelling unit. - S. "Owner's relative" means the child, parent, grandparent, spouse or registered domestic partner of an owner. - T. "Primary residence" means a dwelling unit that an owner occupies as a primary residence, as evidenced by the dwelling unit qualifying for a homeowner's property tax exemption. - U. "Rent" means the consideration, including any funds, labor, bonus, benefit, or gratuity, demanded or received by a landlord for or in connection with the use and occupancy of a dwelling unit in the city and the housing services provided therewith, or for the assignment of a rental agreement for a dwelling unit. - V. "School" means any state-licensed childcare center, state-licensed family day care, and/or any public, private, or parochial institution that provides educational instruction for students in any or all of the grades from kindergarten through twelfth grade. - W. "School year" means the first day of school through the last day of school of a student or an educator in a tenant household.
+"School year" excludes the entire month of July. - X. "Tenant" means a person entitled by written or oral agreement, or by sufferance, to the use or occupancy of a dwelling unit in the city. - Y. "Tenant household" means all tenant(s) who occupy any dwelling unit in the city, and each minor child, dependent, spouse or registered domestic partner of any tenant whose primary residence is the dwelling unit. - Z. "Zoning Ordinance" means the Implementing Zoning Ordinance of the city, Ordinance 2300 N.C.S., as amended from time to time.

-Section 6.60.030, Applicability.
+6.60.030 Applicability.